ashuftw/working-notes/content/Literature/240703 Cross Validation.md

 draft: false
 date: 2024-07-03
 ---
 ## Use case

-Cross Validation is a model validation technique used to check how well a model generalizes by checking how it performs against new unseen data.
+Cross validation is a technique used to estimate the true generalization error.
 ## Types

 1. **Leave One Out Cross Validation**